getreu/tp-note/docs/source/tpnote--manpage.md

 When Tp-Note starts, it first merges all available configuration files into the default configuration.
 Then the resulting syntax is checked.
 If not correct, the last sourced configuration file is renamed (thus disabled) and Tp-Note starts with its internal default configuration.
+For debugging, you can print out the merge result with '`-V -b -d trace`'.

-To write a custom configuration file, first start with a complete default configuration you can generate by invoking Tp-Note with '`-V -b -c`'.
+To write a custom configuration file, first start with a complete default configuration you can generate by invoking Tp-Note with '`-V -b -c`' (no '`-d`').

 ```sh
 tpnote -V -b -c ~/.config/tpnote/tpnote.toml